ddrcode/node-secure/README.md

 1. It protects the standard global variables (`undefined`, `NaN`, `Infinity`, `isNaN`) from being overridden.
 2. It gives an extra control on most insecure element of the language - `eval` function.
 With node-secure you will be able to track each execution of `eval` with typical for Node.JS behavior - events.
-Every time someone executes `eval`, the module will emit an event with reference to executor function.
-Why to bother about events - wouldn't be better to just override the evil `eval` with empty function?
-Wel.. some of the modules you use may operate on `eval`.
-Better not to break existing functionality.
+Every time someone executes `eval`, the module will emit an event with a reference to executor function.
+Why to bother about events?
+Wouldn't be better to just override the evil `eval` with empty function?
+Well.. some of the modules you use may operate on `eval`.
+Better not to break the existing functionality.
 3. The module provides two utility functions - `secureMethods` and `securePrivates`.
 First one protects all methods of given object from being overridden.
 Why?
-In most of the cases you wouldn't like to override your methods, so is better to keep them read-only - especially in your custom modules.
+In most of the cases you wouldn't like to let your own methods being overridden by external code, so is better to keep them read-only - especially in your custom modules.

 Second method makes all private-like elements of an object (named with underscore prefix) non-enumerable.
-If you don't want to hide elements fully (using closures) and just use naming convention for it, you can add extra protection by hiding the private elements from being enumerable.
+If you don't want to hide elements fully (using closures) and just use naming convention for it, you can add an extra protection by hiding the private elements from being enumerable.
-4. There is risky situation when someone override and protect `eval` or standard globals before you even load the node-secure module.
+4. There is a risky situation when someone override and protect `eval` or standard globals before you even load the node-secure module.
 In such case the module won't be able to secure the application.
-You can control such situation by calling `isSecure` method or by checking `status` object, which will tell you exactly which element couldn't be secured.
-Moreover every time when protection of global elements will fail, the module will produce an _insecure_ event.
+However you can control this situation by calling `isSecure` method or by checking `status` object.
+The status can tell you exactly which element couldn't be secured.
+Moreover every time when protection of global elements fails, the module will produce an _insecure_ event.

 #### Examples

-Just load the module to protect standard globals and `eval` function
+Just load the module to protect standard globals variables and the `eval` function

 ```js
 require("node-secure");